giocomai/castarter/README.md

 files as you proceed with your scraping.
 You may want to keep this in mind as you set the `base_folder` with `cas_set_options()`.

-`castarter2` stores details about the download process in a database.
+`castarter` stores details about the download process in a database.
 By default, this is stored locally in RSQlite database kept in the same folder as website files, but it can be stored in a different folder, or alternative database backends such as MySQL can also be used.

 ## Index pages and content pages

-`castarter2` starts with the idea that there are basically two types of pages that are commonly found when text mining.
+`castarter` starts with the idea that there are basically two types of pages that are commonly found when text mining.

 **index pages**.
 These are pages that usually include some form of list